SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1. Ocean Beach

 Ocean Beach is one of the most recognized San Francisco beaches.
-It’s located on the western side of the city and borders the Pacific Ocean.
+It’s located on the western side of the city on the Pacific Ocean.

-The fog often rolls into this part of town each night.
-This keeps this beach cool and comfortable all year long.
+On the western edge of San Francisco, the fog often rolls in each night.
+This keeps Ocean Beach cool and comfortable all year long.

 >> Learn more about visiting Ocean Beach